 3. Set Goals

 It’s hard to muster up serious willpower if you’re not clear on what you’re looking to accomplish.
-Set attainable goals for yourself.
+To maximize your willpower to lose weight, set attainable goals for yourself.
 I’m not talking about the drop-10-sizes-kind-of-goals.
 Rather, I’m suggesting that you set weekly goals to inspire some motivation along your journey.
 For instance, “increase my water intake” and “omit dairy for the week” are smaller, achievable items that add up to big results.
 Once you regularly set and accomplish these tasks, you’ll adopt a goal-oriented mindset.